Filmon12345/FZportfolio/README.md

   <a href="/" target="_blank"></a>
 </h2>

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Philimona Portfolio](https://github.com/Filmon12345/Portfolio-master).
+Please give me proper credit by linking back to [FZ portfolio](https://github.com/Filmon12345/FZportfolio).
 Thanks!

 ## Built With